-The version of Laravel that I am using is Laravel 8Dependencies
+The version of Laravel that I am using is Laravel 8.

+Dependencies

 Laravel uses composer to download packages that allows Laravel to run, Laravel also uses MySQL to access databases that serve the webpage

 Benefits

 Laravel is quick and simple, although there is a lot of folders and files to get lost in once you get used to the application you find it is immensely powerful.
 Having everything in the on place allows users to make great applications.